 And while the resort and village areas are well and truly Westernized (thereby making it easy for you) there are still some Japanese experiences to be had.
 Although we will point out that there’s only so much culture you can absorb at a samurai sword show or a Japanese tea ceremony when you’re sitting in a room full of Australians.

-Further details about ski schools, babysitting, and activities for kids can be found in our Hakuba Scout Field Guide.Search Hotels
+Further details about ski schools, babysitting, and activities for kids can be found in our Hakuba Scout Field Guide which is complimentary for Scout guests.Search Hotels

 and Deals >

 The Hakuba area has a wide variety of Western-style accommodation options, including plenty of self-catered apartments in Hakuba Valley.
 However there are also a few Japanese-style hotels, pensions and ryokans that will provide you with a more authentic experience.
-While there are a lot of really nice places to stay around here, we haven’t found a modern 5 star hotel… yet.
+While there are a lot of really nice places to stay around here, there area lacks a modern 5 star hotel… (so far).

-Given the proliferation of developments by Westerners, the accommodation doesn’t book out as quickly as smaller resorts, but if you want your first choice, you’ll still need to get in early.
+Given the proliferation of developments by Westerners, the accommodation doesn’t book out as quickly as smaller resorts, but if you want your first choice, you’ll still need to get in early (by March/April for the following season).
 We know of some places that get booked out a year in advance for January and February.
 Let Scout help you find the perfect place and our Hakuba Ski Packages are a great way of getting the best value.

-Generally, the best accommodation options are located in three areas:
+Generally, the best accommodation options in the Hakuba Valley are located in four areas:

 Happo Village: These are in the village of Happo, within close walking distance of the Happo Nakiyama base area.
 There are also a lot of great bars and restaurants to choose from.
 Happo Village is suited to young couples or groups of friends who want to be in the thick of the action.